FAQs

 Each ACE program location is run by a volunteer-sending organization (VSO).
 Staff from the organization are on-the-ground and available 24/7 to participants.

 Your safety is a program priority.
 Before participating in ACE, all participants are required to attend virtual and in-person preparation meetings that cover general and site-specific health and safety information.
-In addition, Duke contracts with International SOS (ISOS), a medical and travel security assistance company, to provide worldwide assistance and evacuation services to protect our students who study and pursue service work overseas.
+The ACE home office works closely with the Duke Office of Global Health and Safety (OGHS) to support student health and safety concerns, before and during your ACE program.
+During the summer while ACE programs are in operation, the OGHS-staffed Emergency number (+1-919-452-9546) is available 24 hours a day, 7 days a week, and accepts phone calls, texts, and WhatsApp messages in case of emergency.
+In addition, Duke contracts with International SOS (ISOS), a medical and travel security assistance company, to provide worldwide assistance and evacuation services to protect students while they are on Duke-sponsored programs that take place outside of the US.
 For more information about the services provided by ISOS, please consult Duke Travel Assistance.

 In addition, participants may not independently travel to locations that are not part of the ACE Session itinerary.
 This includes no personal travel or travel outside of the host country.
 You may not invite or encourage non-ACE participants to join you in or at the location of the ACE Session.
 Learn more about booking flights and other helpful travel FAQs.

-Training facilities vary based on location but are described in detail on each program’s profile page.
+Training facilities vary based on location but are described on the sports performance page and in detail on each program’s profile page.
 If you have further questions, talk with ACE staff.
-While the program’s primary purpose is to serve with your community partner, each program site has dedicated time in the daily schedule for training (often at the beginning or end of the day).
+While the program’s primary purpose is to serve and engage with your community partner, each program site has dedicated time in the daily schedule for training (often at the beginning or end of the day).
 Be mindful that some program sites have expectations around culturally appropriate dress when exercising.
 You are encouraged to talk with your strength and conditioning coaches, athletic trainers, and sports performance coaches about what training facilities and equipment you may need and how to modify workouts if needed.
 Participants are encouraged to create a training plan before departure.

-ACE staff work closely with Duke Athletics Nutrition staff to ensure student-athletes’ fueling needs are met on-site.
+ACE staff work closely with Duke Athletics Sports Nutrition and on-site staff to ensure student-athletes fueling needs are met throughout their program.
 You are encouraged to meet with nutrition staff before departure for a one-on-one consult regarding any concerns and to create a fueling plan.
-All ACE participants are provided with resources provided by Duke Athletics Nutrition including a packing list and how to build a healthy plate based on locally available foods.
+All ACE participants are provided with resources provided by Duke Athletics Sports Nutrition including a packing list and how to build a healthy plate based on locally available foods.

 Applying